 - Neuralgia, paraesthesiae, convulsions and transient thrombocytopenia have been reported rarely.

-- Encephalomyelitis, neuritis (mainly optic) and vasculitis have also been reported very rarely but a definitie causal relationship with influenza vaccine has not been established.
+- Encephalomyelitis, neuritis (mainly optic) and vasculitis have also (very rarely) been reported but a definite causal relationship with influenza vaccine has not been established.

 - All suspected reactions in children and severe suspected reactions in adults should be reported using the Yellow Card Scheme to the Commission on Human Medicines.